 -

-Side sleepers who need shoulder relief
+Side sleepers who want shoulder and hip relief

 -

-Combination sleepers wanting a softer first feel
+Combination sleepers who like a softer first feel

 -